Rukeith/Gitbook-Sass-Compass/README.md

 # Sass-Compass-Note
 This are notes about Sass and Compass which are writed by Rukeith
+Reference Sass official website,
+-- "Sass Essentials" by Alex Libby
-Reference Sass and Compass official website, "Sass and Compass in action" by Wynn Netherland and "Sass and Compass for Designers" by Ben Frain
+-- "Sass and Compass in action" by Wynn Netherland,
+-- "Sass and Compass for Designers" by Ben Frain

+##Install Sass
+If you want to use Sass, you can go to this website to install Sass on your computer [Install Sass](http://sass-lang.com/install)。

 ##Chapter 1
 1. Basic Syntax